 Hunter.
 Team player.
 Playful puppy.
 Good parent.
-There are many sides to the African hunting dog.
+There are many sides to the African wild dog.
 We join the pack to find out more about these colourful and fascinating animals.

 When you think of Africa's most formidable predator, you'd be forgiven for thinking of a majestic lion, or speedy cheetah.
 But in fact, one of the most efficient and successful carnivores on the continent is actually a member of the dog family.